john-science/python_for_scientists/classes/13_pandas/lecture_13.md

 #### DataFrame from a dictionary of arrays

+First, we will fill a dictionary with rnadom numbers.
+There will be 7 keys (`x1`, `x2`, ...) and the values will be a list of 5 randomly-generated normal numbers.
+Then, we will convert this dictionary into a `DataFrame`.

     In [6]: d = dict(("x"+str(k+1), np.random.randn(7)) for k in range(5))  # 7 rows by 5 columns
     In [7]: df = pd.DataFrame(d)
     Out[7]: